LucaKuechler/1.0.Beta-PasswordManager/README.md

 1. download or clone the repository
 2. in case you downloaded the file you need to unpack it by using something like [WinRAR](www.gooogle.de)
-3. grap the unpacked folder and move it to your favorite location [be aware of permissions]
+3. grap the unpacked folder and move it to your favorite location [⚠be aware of permissions⚠]
 4. now enter and run the ”Password Manager.exe” file
 5. additionally you can send the exe file to your desktop or a other location to have easy access